phase1geo/tke/doc/md/TKE User Guide/Installation/Installing for Linux.textbundle/text.md

 Once inside the TKE source directory, run the installation script found in that directory using the following command:

-`tclsh8.5 install.tcl`
-OR
 `tclsh8.6 install.tcl`

-At the beginning of the installation process, the install script will check to make sure that you have both Tcl and Tk 8.5 installed along with a usable version of TclX.
+At the beginning of the installation process, the install script will check to make sure that you have both Tcl and Tk 8.6 installed along with a usable version of TclX.
 If all checks are good, the installation will continue; otherwise, it will provide an error message indicating the offending check.
 After the checks occur, you will be asked to provide a root directory to install both the TKE library directories/files and the TKE binary file.
 This can be any directory in your filesystem; however, popular directories are:

 - /usr/local
 - /usr